- Murder for Life Insurance – The Black Widows

 On April 18, 2008, Helen Golay 78, formerly of Santa Monica, California, and Olga Rutterschmidt 75, formerly of Hollywood, California, were convicted of the murders of two homeless men—Paul Vados in 1999 and Kenneth McDavid in 2005.

-According to reports, Golay and Rutterschmidt staged Vados and McDavid’s deaths to appear as hit-and-run accidents in order to collect on multi-million dollar life insurance policies they had taken out on the men.
-These are better known as the Black Dahlia murders.
+According to reports, Golay and Rutterschmidt staged Vados and McDavid’s deaths to appear as hit-and-run accidents in order to collect on multi-million dollar life insurance policies they had taken out on the men and became The Black Widow Murderers.

 Just last year, a Florida man had been found guilty of beating his wife of just four days to death with a tire iron for a one million dollar life insurance policy.
 Escoto had reportedly taken out a life insurance policy on Trapaga immediately after they were married.